 Mental health and wellbeing, especially during these uncertain times, is at the forefront of everything we do as we continue to make our workplaces a safe and supportive place for employees.
-For this year’s Mental Health Awareness Week, we asked our employees to share how they feel they have been supported and managed their wellbeing during the COVID-19 pandemic:
+For this year’s Mental Health Awareness Week UK, we asked our employees to share how they feel they have been supported and managed their wellbeing during the COVID-19 pandemic.

 Being a Mental Health First Aider means I can identify, understand and respond to signs of mental health concerns, speak to individuals about how they are feeling and point them in the right direction through one of our support portals, be it our Employee Assistance Programme or our private healthcare.” – Ruth Lynch, Head of People and Premises